Martyrs of Prague

-Bedřich Bachstein and his thirteen companions (born between 1541 and 1603 – died 15 February 1611) were a collective group of Roman Catholic priests and professed religious in the Order of Friars Minor.
-Four were Czech while there was one Spaniard, one Frenchman, four Italians, three Germans, and one Dutchman.
-Three were clerics in the order while another three were novices since the rest were all ordained priests.
-The Franciscans settled in Prague in 1604 and set out to administer the sacraments as well as to tend to the ill and the poor.
-The friars became known for their preaching despite the consistent threats levelled against them from those in non-Catholic denominations.
-The fourteen were slain in Prague after Emperor Rudolf II invaded Prague; the fourteen were surprised at the sudden attack on their convent at the Church of Our Lady of the Snows and were all slain at the hands of a Lutheran mob.
+Frederick Bachstein and his thirteen companions (born between 1541 and 1603 – died 15 February 1611) were a collective group of members, both priests and lay brothers, of the Order of Friars Minor, who were murdered by a group of Protestants in the early 17th century.

+Four of the men were Czech while there was one Spaniard, one Frenchman, four Italians, three Germans, and one Dutchman.
+Three were seminarians in the Order, while another three were novices, while the rest were all priests.
+The Franciscan friars had settled in Prague in 1604 and set out to administer the sacraments as well as to tend to the ill and poor of the city.
+They became known for their preaching, despite consistent threats leveled against them from members of the Protestant population.
+The fourteen were slain after Emperor Rudolf II invaded the city; they were taken by surprise in a sudden attack on their friary at the Church of Our Lady of the Snows of the city and were all slain at the hands of a Lutheran mob.